tear up the gender rulebook and break down the binaries

 What gender do you identify with?
 A couple of years after coming out as trans I pretty much swore I'd stop talking about my gender because it was all I focused on for so long.
 At this point, my identity as femme, as an artist, and as queer (along with a multitude of others) come way before my identity as a boy.

 When did you first become aware of your gender?
 I grew up being perceived and interacted with as a young girl; being unaware of my gender was never an option.
-This never gave me any knowledge of what it's like to exist as a woman, and I think the idea of people being socialised male or female is sort of bullshit, but during that time my body never felt like my own, and was consistently sexualised by external forces.
+This never gave me any knowledge of what it's like to exist as a woman, and I think the idea of people being socialized male or female is sort of bullshit.
+But during that time my body never felt like my own, and was consistently sexualized by external forces.
 My gender and how it is interpreted has always been painfully obvious, if complicated.

 Mars wears jacket and shorts Comme Des Garçons Homme Plus.
 Top vintage Helmut Lang from David Casavant Archive.
 Earring, Socks and shoes stylist's own.